 Summary (Informative)

-The Stream target consists of two parts: a single initial specification of a transition model and an outer frame (the Stream Header) and zero or more time-stamped frame specifications (the Stream Elements).
-In the delivery of a stream the Header and Elements are not part of a single data structure that exists at a single instant.
+The Stream target consists of two parts: A single initial specification of a transition model with an outer frame (the Stream Header) and zero or more time-stamped frame specifications (the Stream Elements).
+In the delivery of a stream, the Header and Elements are not part of a single data structure that exists at a single instant.
 Nevertheless, recording the Header and all of the Elements received up to some point in time in a single structure is possible.
-The result is that there are two kinds of data objects that may be involved in transmission of a stream: Headers and Elements and a third kind of object that represents a Recorded Stream.
+The result is that there are two kinds of data objects that may be involved in transmission of a stream - Headers and Elements - and a third kind of object that represents a Recorded Stream.

 Structure (Normative)